ThKattanek/tft_lcd_spi_st7735/README.md

+This is an example of a TFT LCD display on a Raspberry Pico.
 Thanks for the TFT Library from Gavin Lyons!

 #### [https://github.com/gavinlyonsrepo/ST7735_TFT_PICO](https://github.com/gavinlyonsrepo/ST7735_TFT_PICO)